-Leaving out everyone whose life evolved seamlessly without me and my actions, I wish to apologize from (any) individuals who loved me, who needed me to love them, and to the rest people: starting from individuals I should have helped and I didn't, to friends and relative that I didn't contact simply because I feared I'm going to make another communication mistake and things go the way I didn't intend, nor could anticipate at the moment and me standing there and for months [or on occasions years] afterward wondering what I should have done differently and how to fix it now.
+Leaving out everyone whose life evolved seamlessly without me and my actions, I wish to apologize beginning from anyone in my environment, to individuals who loved me, who needed me to love them, and to the rest people: starting from individuals I should have helped and I didn't, to friends and relative that I didn't contact simply because I feared I'm going to make another communication mistake and things go the way I didn't intend, nor could anticipate at the moment and me standing there and for months [or on occasions years] afterward wondering what I should have done differently and how to fix it now.

 My list could have gone on and on and on, but let's keep it short, and also let's acknowledge that it's not like anybody is missing me that much; otherwise, there would have been a request in one form or the other ...

-The short description is I've been living like a living dead these past years, especially the past three years, more visibly so, the last two seasons.
+The short description for how is: I've been living like a living dead these past years, especially the past three years, more visibly so the last two seasons.